onurulusoy/yemeksepeti/README.md

   - Maven version 3.8.3 or higher
   - Java 8 (JDK 1.8) or higher
-  - Maven and Java should be added to path
+  - Maven should be added to path
   - JAVA_HOME should be set

 How to Run:

-  - The command should be executed under root of the project => ~\yemeksepeti\
+  - The command should be executed under root folder of the project => ~\yemeksepeti\
-  - Test suite can be execute by following command on terminal:
+  - Test suite can be executed by following command on terminal:
     **~\yemeksepeti>mvn clean test -DbrowserName="browserName"**

     **e.g.** mvn clean test -DbrowserName="chrome"